notasausage/pi-hole-unbound-wireguard/README.md

 Restart your router and watch as the Pi-Hole Dashboard (now available on your internal network at http://pi.hole/admin) fills up with blocked queries!

 ## Install Unbound DNS
+[Unbound](https://www.nlnetlabs.nl/projects/unbound/about/) is a validating, recursive, caching DNS resolver.
+It is designed to be fast and lean and incorporates modern features based on open standards.

 Install Unbound: `sudo apt install unbound`
 Get the root.hints file: `wget -O root.hints https://www.internic.net/domain/named.root`
 Move the root.hints file to the Unbound directory: `sudo mv root.hints /var/lib/unbound/`